tobysaundersacourt/double-magnetic-helix-field/README.md

 ---

+# Precompiled Packages

+In the "releases" section, you'll find precompiled binaries for Windows-Arm64, Windows-x64, MacOS-silicon, MacOS-Intel, and Linux-x64.
+The current up-to-date release is the release titled "1".
+Read on if you wish to compile the packages yourself.

+---

 # Build Steps

 Use this section when the goal is to create a distributable standalone application.
 The operating-system-specific dependency instructions are in the sections immediately below.